ljagis/leaflet-measure/README.md

 }
 ```

-Optional separators for decimal and thousands.
-If not specified, defaults to
-values defined by localization.
+Decimal point and thousands separator used when displaying measurements.
+If not specified, values are defined by the localization.

 <hr>